tcx4c70/Emby.Plugins.InternetDbCollections/README.md

 3. Restart the Emby server.
 4. The plugin will register and create scheduled tasks automatically.

+## Uninstallation
+1. (Only when you don't want to keep the tags and collections created by the plugin) Run "Cleanup Metadata" task to cleanup tags and collections created by the plugin.
+2. Remove the plugin DLL from the Emby plugins directory.
+3. Restart the Emby server.

 ## Usage

 Once installed, the plugin automatically manages collections.
 It includes scheduled tasks to fetch data from sources like IMDb.